 Early orthodontic treatment for children can shorten the length of treatment, ensure permanent teeth erupt properly, and correct bite problems before they advance.
 For some children, orthodontic treatment can begin as soon as their permanent teeth erupt.
-At Griffin Orthodontics in West Allis, WI, we provide two-phase interceptive treatment to address a wide range of orthodontic issues.
-Dr. David J. Griffin offers braces for kids, as well as other effective, advanced treatments.
+At Griffin Orthodontics in West Allis and Oak Creek, WI, we provide two-phase interceptive treatment to address a wide range of orthodontic issues.
+Dr. David J. Griffin offers braces and Invisalign ® First for kids, as well as other effective, advanced treatments.

 The American Association of Orthodontists (AAO) recommends that all children undergo an orthodontic examination by age seven.
 At this age, Dr. Griffin will likely be able to recognize the need for future treatments.
 While most patients will not need to begin treatment at such a young age, some will benefit from early intervention.
 The advantage of starting orthodontic treatment early is that teeth are easier to adjust.
 Additionally, certain treatments can create space for adult teeth to erupt in a better position and angle.